uttamk7/Afame-Technology-Internship/README.md

 Dataset
 The dataset contains the following columns:
-PassengerId: Unique identifier for each passenger
+PassengerId: Unique identifier for each passenger,
-Survived: Survival status (0 = No, 1 = Yes)
+Survived: Survival status (0 = No, 1 = Yes),
-Pclass: Passenger class (1 = 1st, 2 = 2nd, 3 = 3rd)
+Pclass: Passenger class (1 = 1st, 2 = 2nd, 3 = 3rd),
-Name: Name of the passenger
+Name: Name of the passenger,
-Sex: Gender of the passenger
+Sex: Gender of the passenger,
-Age: Age of the passenger
+Age: Age of the passenger,
-SibSp: Number of siblings or spouses aboard the Titanic
+SibSp: Number of siblings or spouses aboard the Titanic,
-Parch: Number of parents or children aboard the Titanic
+Parch: Number of parents or children aboard the Titanic,
-Ticket: Ticket number
+Ticket: Ticket number,
-Fare: Passenger fare
+Fare: Passenger fare,
-Cabin: Cabin number
+Cabin: Cabin number,
 Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)